EU elections: Press alarm at far-right win in France

-Elsewhere in Europe, there are warnings of an "alarming" rise in the "populist" vote.'New style'
+Elsewhere in Europe, there are warnings of an "alarming" rise in the "populist" vote.

 The print edition of France's centre-right Le Figaro runs an unusually big banner headline, "Earthquake", accompanied by a photo of a smiling National Front leader Marine Le Pen.